 In the former case, obtaining a closed-form expression for $\mathcal{L}$ even in this simpler case is somewhat intricate, as the eigenvalues of the partial transpose of $\rho_{\text{b}}^{\text{sup}}(t)$ lack a simple algebraic structure.
 However, we have numerically verified that out of the four eigenvalues, only one becomes negative, contributing to $\mathcal{L}$.
 In the latter case, however, we were able to derive a closed-form expression for $\mathcal{L}$ (see Appendix~\ref{sec:log_neg} for details), and it is given by

 where $\tau=\sqrt{m! (g_1^2+g_2^2)} t$, and $g_{12} = 2g_1 g_2/(g_1^2+g_2^2)$.

-In Fig.~\ref{fig_LN_Osc_vac}(a) we have displayed the variation of the entanglement between the two bosonic modes $\mathcal{L}$ for different system parameters for the initial coherent as well as the noisy incoherent spin (note that $p_e = \sin^2\phi$).
-As mentioned before, we set $\Delta = 0$ for simplicity (see, however, Appendix~\ref{sec:coupled_eqns} where the role of detuning is analysed in detail).
-Bearing in mind that $\mathcal{L}$ is upper-bounded by unity for these two initial cases (since there is only one initial excitation in the total system and both the bosonic modes can be effectively treated as two-level systems), some interesting observations are in order:
+In Fig.~\ref{fig_LN_Osc_vac}(a) we have displayed the variation of the entanglement between the two bosonic modes $\mathcal{L}$ for different system parameters for the initial coherent as well as noisy incoherent spin.
+As mentioned before, we set $\Delta = 0$ for simplicity (see, however, Appendix~\ref{sec:coupled_eqns} where the role of detuning is analyzed in detail).
+Bearing in mind that $\mathcal{L}$ is upper-bounded by unity for these two initial cases (since there is only one initial excitation in the total system and both bosonic modes can be effectively treated as two-level systems), some interesting observations are in order: